danielwalker/aws-profile-prompt/README.md

 ## Profile Configuration

-**Note**: This section is only relevant if you're new to AWS Profiles.
+**Note**: This section is only relevant if you are new to AWS Profiles.

 AWS Profiles are created in `~/.aws/credentials`.